 Sunday, October 2, 2016

-Still searching for paperwork that proves my father was born in Naousa, so a few days ago I went back to the Town Hall to ask again.
+Still searching for paperwork that proves my father was born in Naousa...A few days ago I went back to the Town Hall again.
 I say again, because last year I was told that all the town documents were burned in 1949 during the Civil War.
 But I decided to try again, what the heck.
-These administrative chores here in Greece often take hours if not days, so my strategy was let's get started...
+Administrative chores here in Greece often take hours if not days, so my strategy was "let's get re-started."

 Bingo!
-Her death had been recorded in the book, and her death certificate was in the computer.
-Within minutes I had a copy of a document that recorded the date and time and also verified the address that I had come to know -- even though the home was bought subsequently and torn down to be replaced by a new one.
-The doctor of record was her grand nephew Giorghos Koukoulas (now 91), who noted that she died at 90 of old age.
+Her death had been recorded in the book, and her death certificate was in the computer (with her name spelled Koutsiouki).
+Within minutes I had a copy of a document that recorded the date and time and also verified the address in the "Alonia" that I had come to know -- even though the home was bought subsequently and torn down to be replaced by a new one.
+The doctor of record was her grand-nephew and my father's cousin Giorgios Koukoulos (now 91), who noted that she died at 90 of old age.

 My pro-yiayia's birthplace is Pyrgos, Kozanis, known then as Katranitsa.
 Her father was Georgios Lalas, paterfamilias of a large clan still thriving in Naousa.
-And Her husband Kostantinos was a Makedhonomachos (Macedonian freedom fighter) who died in an Ottoman prison in 1904.
-They had four kids: Antonis (Tony Gust), Eleni (Huntalas), Paraskevouda (my Yiayia), and Maria.
+And Her husband Kostantinos was a Makedhonomachos (Macedonian freedom fighter) who died in a Thessaloniki Ottoman prison in 1904.
+They had four kids: Antonis (Tony Gust in the USA), Eleni (Huntalas), Paraskevouda (my Yiayia), and Maria.
 All except Maria went to the states.
-She married Nikos Theofilos, a soldier from around Corinth who subsequently became mayor -- only to be asassinated by Communist guerillas in 1949 and hung in the town square (as reported by TIME Magazine).
+She married Nikos Theofilos, a soldier from around Corinth who subsequently became mayor only to be assassinated by Communist guerillas in 1949 and hung in the town square (as reported by TIME Magazine).
 They named a street leading to that square after him.
-I come down that street often...
+I often walk down that street...

 Posted by Paula at 4:19 PM